Add to bookmarks

 CARESCAPE and INVOSTM

-GE Healthcare’s CARESCAPETM monitors software version 3.2 are now integrated with regional oximetry capabilities using the CARESCAPE INVOSTM parameter to monitor cerebral oxygenation in the operating room.
+GE HealthCare’s CARESCAPETM monitors software version 3.2 and above are now integrated with regional oximetry capabilities using the CARESCAPE INVOSTM parameter to monitor cerebral oxygenation in the operating room.
 By using Medtronic’s INVOSTM technology, clinicians are now able to seamlessly monitor regional oximetry in surgical patients, regardless of their surgical positioning.

 Cerebral oxygenation is monitored during surgery and captured data follows the patient into the PACU and ICU to provide a more complete picture of patient status to guide clinicians during recovery.